chauff/cse1500-web-transcripts/_lectures/node2.md

 ejs.render(template, context);
 ```

 :point_up: The context is an array of objects, each movie with a title and release date.
 In the template, we use [`Array.prototype.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) (it executes a provided function once per array element) to iterate over the array and print out the title and release date if our array has more than two elements (admittedly, not a very sensible example but it shows off the main principle).
 The `<%` scriptlet tags are used for **control-flow purposes**.
 If you replace the opening scriptlet tag with `<%-` or `<%=` (try it!), you will end up with an error.
+Note that we are using backticks here in our `template` to surround the string as backticks allow the use of multiline strings.

 ### :bangbang: Express and templates